-Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 Contingent consideration When a business combination agreement provides for an adjustment to the cost of the combination contingent on future events, the acquirer shall include the estimated amount of that adjustment in the cost of the combination at the acquisition date if the adjustment is probable and can be measured reliably.
+Topic Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 Contingent consideration When a business combination agreement provides for an adjustment to the cost of the combination contingent on future events, the acquirer shall include the estimated amount of that adjustment in the cost of the combination at the acquisition date if the adjustment is probable and can be measured reliably.
 However, if the potential adjustment is not recognised at the acquisition date but subsequently becomes probable and can be measured reliably, the additional consideration shall be treated as an adjustment to the cost of the combination.
-[IFRS for SMEs 19.12 - 19.13] Calculation of goodwill The acquirer shall recognise the acquisition-date fair value of contingent consideration as part of the consideration transferred in exchange for the acquiree.
-The acquirer shall account for changes in the fair value of contingent consideration that are not measurement period adjustments as follows: (a) contingent consideration classified as equity shall not be remeasured and its subsequent settlement shall be accounted for within equity (b) contingent consideration classified as an asset or a liability that is a financial instrument and is within the scope of HKAS 39 shall be measured at fair value, with any resulting gain or loss recognised either in profit or loss or in other comprehensive income in accordance with that HKFRS; or shall be accounted for in accordance with HKAS 39.
-[HKFRS 3(Revised), paragraphs 39 and 58] The acquirer shall, at the acquisition date, initially measure that goodwill at its cost, being the excess of the cost of the business combination over the acquirer's interest in the net fair value of the identifiable assets, liabilities and contingent liabilities.
+[IFRS for SMEs 19.12 - 19.13] [HKFRS 3(Revised), paragraph 53] The acquirer shall recognise the acquisition-date fair value of contingent consideration as part of the consideration transferred in exchange for the acquiree.
+The acquirer shall account for changes in the fair value of contingent consideration that are not measurement period adjustments as follows: (a) contingent consideration classified as equity shall not be remeasured and its subsequent settlement shall be accounted for within equity (b) contingent consideration classified as an asset or a liability that is a financial instrument and is within the scope of HKAS 39 shall be measured at fair value, with any resulting gain or loss recognised either in profit or loss or in other comprehensive income in accordance with that HKFRS; or shall be accounted for in accordance with HKAS 37 or other HKFRSs as appropriate if such asset or liability is not within the scope of HKAS 39.
+[HKFRS 3(Revised), paragraphs 39 and 58] Calculation of goodwill The acquirer shall, at the acquisition date, initially measure that goodwill at its cost, being the excess of the cost of the business combination over the acquirer's interest in the net fair value of the identifiable assets, liabilities and contingent liabilities.
 [IFRS for SMEs 19.22] For each business combination, the acquirer shall measure any non-controlling interest in the acquiree either at fair value or at the non-controlling interest's proportionate share of the acquiree's identifiable net assets.
 The option provided by full HKFRS to measure the non-controlling interest either at fair value or proportionate share method may result in a different goodwill amount.
-[HKFRS 3(Revised), paragraphs 19 and 32] After initial recognition, the acquirer shall measure goodwill acquired in a business combination at cost less accumulated amortisation and accumulated impairment losses.
+[HKFRS 3(Revised), paragraphs 19 and 32] Subsequent measurement of goodwill After initial recognition, the acquirer shall measure goodwill acquired in a business combination at cost less accumulated amortisation and accumulated impairment losses.
 If an entity is unable to make a reliable estimate of the useful life of goodwill, the life shall be presumed to be ten years.
 At each reporting date an entity assesses whether there is any indication that goodwill is impaired but only tests for impairment when there is such an indication.
-[IFRS for SMEs 19.23] The acquirer shall measure goodwill at the amount recognised at the acquisition date less any accumulated impairment losses, and it is tested for impairment annually, regardless of there being an indication of impairment.
+The acquirer shall measure goodwill at the amount recognised at the acquisition date less any accumulated impairment losses, and it is tested for impairment annually, regardless of there being an indication of impairment.
 [HKFRS 3(Revised), paragraph B63(a)]